adamrunner/novagrade-wp/wp-content/plugins/woocommerce-simply-order-export/readme.txt

 * Easy to install and setup
 * Very simplified and clean UI.
+* Exports each product in order in separate line.
 * Easily customizable
 * Exports csv file containing information of WooCommerce orders
 * Exports orders between certain duration, you can select start and end date.